Improving Liver Disease Diagnosis with SNNDeep: A Custom Spiking Neural Network Using Diverse Learning Algorithms: Discussion

-From a translational perspective, the proposed framework aligns with practical considerations for deployment in clinical environments.
+From a translational perspective, the proposed framework aligns with practical considerations for deployment in clinical environments \cite{rudnicka2026}.
 Its compact three-layer design and compatibility with event-driven computation make it suitable for energy-efficient neuromorphic hardware (e.g., Intel Loihi, SpiNNaker) or edge-computing PACS integration.
 Such deployment could facilitate real-time decision support in radiology workflows, particularly in settings with limited access to subspecialist expertise.
 Prospective validation on independent, multicenter cohorts will be a critical step toward clinical translation, ensuring robustness across different scanner protocols, institutions, and patient populations.
+Integration with automated liver segmentation pipelines and PACS systems will be essential for practical clinical deployment.